Women's Champions League round of 16 latest

 Article body

-The UEFA Women's Champions League round of 16 has seen first-leg wins for Lyon, Bayern, Barcelona, Chelsea, Manchester City and Wolfsburg while Rosengård came from two down to draw at home to St. Pölten.
+Barcelona, Bayern München, Chelsea, holders Lyon, Rosengård and Wolfsburg are the first six teams into the UEFA Women's Champions League quarter-finals after the round of 16 second legs got under way.

-Paris Saint-Germain and Sparta Praha meet in the last first leg on Tuesday with the returns from Wednesday.
-The draw for the quarter-finals onward is on 12 March.
+Fiorentina host Manchester City on Thursday and Paris Saint-Germain visit Sparta Praha next Wednesday to complete the fixtures – and establish the lineup for the last eight on 23/24 March and 31 March/1 April.
+The draw for the quarter-finals onward is on Friday at 12:00 CET.

 Thursday 4 March: